dabecart/MIDDS/docs/README.md

 ### Settings (`S`)

 The settings command is used to change the configuration of the MIDDS.
-All settings commands must start with `$S` plus another letter, which specifies the type of setting is being commanded.
+All settings commands must start with `$S` plus another letter, which specifies the type of setting that is being commanded.

 #### Channel Settings (`SC`)